-ist below any exceptions to the above statements (effective currently or any time during he past calendar year).
+List below any exceptions to the above statements (effective currently or any time during the past calendar year).
 Please attach additional sheets if needed.
-S agree that if any situations arise, of which I am aware, that in any way contradict the above statement, I will immediately notify a member of the Executive Committee of the Board of rustees of any conflict, real or potential, and make full disclosure thereof.
-5 Signature/Print Name Ī Date
+I agree that if any situations arise, of which I am aware, that in any way contradict the above statement, I will immediately notify a member of the Executive Committee of the Board of Trustees of any conflict, real or potential, and make full disclosure thereof.
+Signature/Print Name Date